ivanelgran23/3DSSF/3 assignment/README.md

 # 3DSSF.
-Assignment №2
+Assignment №3
 All experiments and results can be viewed in the *ipynb* file

-The repository also contains the 16 images of bilateral filter and some images from JBU filter.
+The repository also contains 3D reconstruction of bunny.